Google Ads Guide – How to Set up an Account & Campaigns

 Research Keywords

 You do need to make sure that you are researching the keywords that are going to match your campaign.
 Google’s Keyword Planner is a great tool for this.
-You can then add keywords to a spreadsheet and this makes the process of moving them to your AdWords campaign very simple.
+You can then add keywords to a spreadsheet and this makes the process of moving them to your Google Ads campaign very simple.
 Checkout out this blog post to learn more about keyword research and Google Keyword Planner .Select a short list of keywords based on what you think your ideal customer would use- then expand these using the Google keyword suggestions tool or keyword planner.

 Choosing Keyword Match Types